Keller @ Large: What To Expect In Boston Mayoral Debate On WBZ-TV

 So, what will we see Wednesday night?

 Plus, we’ve prepared some questions with the help of the public that you haven’t heard them answer before.
-Join us Wednesday night at 7pm on WBZ, CBSN Boston, and listen in on WBZ NewsRadio 1030.
+Join us Wednesday at 7 p.m. on WBZ-TV, CBSN Boston, and listen in on WBZ NewsRadio 1030.